The budget and local services 2025-2026

 The North East Wales Coroners Service has a statutory responsibility to investigate a death reported to it which may be violent, unnatural, of unknown cause or where the cause of death arose in prison or otherwise in state detention.
 These investigations can lead to a type of court hearing, called an inquest.

 The North East Wales Coroner’s Service is funded through contributions from Conwy County Borough Council, Denbighshire County Council, Flintshire County Council and Wrexham County Borough Council.
 The amount each council pays is related to the number of people who live in each county.
 Flintshire County Council has the largest population so pays the largest amount, 31%.
 Our contributions are paid quarterly and the total amount we pay in any given year is determined by the number and complexity of inquests which are held.
-In the financial year 2024/25 Flintshire’s contribution to the service is £423,278.
+In the financial year 2024/25 Flintshire’s contribution to the service was £423,000.

 More information about the Coroner’s service can be found by visiting Denbighshire County Council’s website.